-- A. Continue to monitor and control nuisance and invasive exotic vegetation within the Wekiva River System and its associated wetlands using the category I and II lists produced by the Florida Invasive Pest Plant Council as a guide.
-Species that require attention include, but are not limited to, hydrilla, water hyacinth, water lettuce, wild taro, para grass, Chinese tallow, East Indian hygrophila, and cattail. - i.
+A. Continue to monitor and control nuisance and invasive exotic vegetation within the Wekiva River System using the category I and II lists produced by the Florida Invasive Pest Plant Council as a guide.
+Species that require attention include, but are not limited to, hydrilla, water hyacinth, water lettuce, wild taro, para grass, Chinese tallow, East Indian hygrophila, and cattail.

+- i.
 Continue and expand current efforts to eradicate and/or control the spread of hydrilla, water hyacinth, water lettuce, wild taro, para grass, and Chinese tallow. - ii.
 Continue to monitor and track trends for these and other invasive exotic species. - iii.
 Continue to monitor the spread of East Indian hygrophila currently found in the Little Wekiva River and develop a protocol to prevent its spread in the Wekiva River System as needed. - iv.
 Continue to monitor for the occurrence of new invasive exotic species and institute control measures as needed. - v.
-Manage cattail to prevent expansion to new locations to prevent large-scale invasions of in-stream or riparian habitats. - B. Assess the impacts associated with the proliferation of invasive exotic fishes such as, but not limited to, armored catfish within the Wekiva River System and develop actions for expanding monitoring and control strategies.
+Manage cattail to prevent expansion to new locations to prevent large-scale invasions of in-stream or riparian habitats. - B. Assess the impacts associated with the proliferation of invasive exotic fishes such as, but not limited to, armored catfish within the Wekiva River System and develop actions for expanding monitoring and control strategies. - i.

-- i.
 Contract with fishery biologists to assess any impacts of armored catfish on the Wekiva River System. - ii.
-Continue, and expand as feasible, current efforts to remove armored catfish. - iii.
-Develop a protocol for monitoring and controlling exotic fishes. - iv.
-Implement a monitoring and control program for exotic fishes using the protocol. - C. Monitor and control invasive exotic invertebrates within the Wekiva River System and its associated wetlands, including but not limited to channeled apple snails (if they become established), and develop actions to expand monitoring and control strategies. - i.
+Continue, and expand as feasible, current efforts to remove armored catfish.

+- iii.
+Develop a protocol for monitoring and controlling exotic fishes. - C. Monitor and control invasive exotic invertebrates within the Wekiva River System, including but not limited to channeled apple snails (if they become established), and develop actions to expand monitoring and control strategies. - i.
 Support research on the impacts of channeled apple snails on aquatic habitats, native apple snail populations, and limpkin populations, and adjust control strategies as appropriate. - ii.
 If control is warranted, establish a program to remove channeled apple snails and channeled apple snail egg clusters.